edgarlr/edgarlr.com/_posts/react-carousel-using-hooks-and-css.md

 ---
-title: 'Carousel using React Hooks and CSS Scroll Snap'
+title: 'Carousel using React Hooks and CSS scroll snap'
 description: 'Carousel Component with scroll indicator and next and prev buttons'
 date: January 19, 2021
 ---